MikeFarrell/SinkTheFleet_p4/README.md

 # SinkTheFleet_p4

+no. Idk if you guys want to use it but i made a better getGrid, saveGrid, and setShips function and updated play(), plus added a bunch of commenting in jconwhit-game-working branch.
+I downloaded the master branch and its not working for me.
+Either that or i bugged it out -JW

 I think it's all there, it's working on my end..
 I just added a copy constructor and assignment operator= to CPlayer.cpp and CPlayer.h.
 They're not being used anywhere right now.. -jr